ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/create-project.md

 ![img5](Figures/05.png)

-From now on, you can use OpenCV in your application.
-In the next step, we will initialize OpenCV.
-To do so, we will slightly modify the application view to display the OpenCV initialization status in the TextView.
+From here on, you can use OpenCV in your application.
+In the next step, you will initialize OpenCV.
+To do so, you will slightly modify the application view to display the OpenCV initialization status in the TextView.

 ## OpenCV initialization
 To initialize OpenCV and check the initialization status, follow these steps:
-1. Under the Project (left window) double-click *app/res/layout/activity_main.xml*.
+1. Under the Project (left window) double-click `app/res/layout/activity_main.xml`.
 This opens the view designer.
 2. Click the highglighted icon in the top right corner to switch to the XML view.

 ![img6](Figures/06.png)

-3. Modify the *activity_main.xml* as shown below:
+3. Modify the `activity_main.xml` file as shown below:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>